geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Exchange_Online.md

 1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane, and you should still be displaying the **groups** tab.
 If not, then navigate to **recipients &gt; groups**.

-2. On the top right of the **groups** tab is a section that says **UPGRADE Distribution Lists.** In this section, select **Get Started.** This opens a **Bulk upgrade DLs to groups in Outlook** window.
+2. Below the tabs at the top of the screen is a row that enables you to perform either of two functions: create a group in Outlook and upgrade distribution lists.
+In the **UPGRADE Distribution Lists** area, select the **Get Started** button.
+This opens a **Bulk upgrade DLs to groups in Outlook** window.

-3. The **Bulk upgrade DLs to groups in Outlook** window displays, by default, the distribution list groups that are available for upgrade to Office 365 groups (the **Showing** field displays **Available for upgrade** by default).
-Adatum currently has only one distribution list, the Sales Department group.
-Select the check box to the left of the **Sales Department** distribution list and at the bottom of the window select **Start Upgrade.**<br/>
+3. By default, the **Bulk upgrade DLs to groups in Outlook** window displays the distribution lists (DLs) that are available for upgrade to Office 365 groups (the **Showing** field displays **Available for upgrade** by default).
+Adatum currently has only one distribution list, the Sales Department DL.
+Select the check box to the left of the **Sales Department** distribution list and at the bottom of the window select the **Start Upgrade** button.<br/>

-	**Note:** This may take a minute or two to complete.

-4. In the **Upgrade in Progress** window, select **OK**.
+4. In the **Upgrade in progress** window, select **OK**.
+Note that the upgrade process may take a minute or two to complete.

-5. Once the upgrade is complete, the Showing field will change to **Upgraded DLs** and the **Sales Department** group will be displayed in the group list.
+5. Once the upgrade is complete, the **Showing** field will change to **Upgraded DLs** and the **Sales Department** group will be displayed in the group list.

-6. Select the **Cancel** button to close the window (this closes the window but does not cancel the transaction).
+6. Select the **X** in the upper-right corner of the **Bulk Upgrade** window to close it.

-7. This returns you to the **groups** tab.
-The **Sales Department** group still displays as a **Distribution list**.
+7. This returns you to the **groups** tab in the **recipients** view.
+Note how the **Sales Department** group still displays as a **Distribution list**.
 In the menu bar above the list, select the **Refresh** icon.
 The Sales Department group will now display as an **Office 365** group.

 ### Task 4 - Configure a Group Naming Policy

 A group naming policy lets you standardize and manage the names of distribution groups created by users in your organization.
 You can require a specific prefix and suffix be added to the name for a distribution group when it's created, and you can block specific words from being used.
 This helps you minimize the use of inappropriate words in group names.

 Adatum’s CTO wants to implement a standard naming policy throughout the organization based on the following format: {Department}{Group Name}{City}.
-You have been tasked with creating this company-wide policy.
+Holly has been tasked with creating this company-wide policy.

 1. In the **Exchange admin center**, you should still be displaying the list of groups.
 In the menu bar that appears over the list of groups, select the **ellipsis** icon, and in the menu that appears, select **Configure group naming policy.**

-2. In the **group naming policy** window that appears, in the **general** tab in the left-hand pane, under **Group Naming Policy** you can select a prefix and a suffix.

-	- In the **For the prefix** field, select the drop-down arrow and select **Attribute.**

-	- This opens a **select an attribute** window.
+2. In the **group naming policy** window that appears, the **general** tab in the left-hand pane appears by default.
+Under **Group Naming Policy** you can select a prefix and a suffix.
+In the **For the prefix** field, select the drop-down arrow and select **Attribute.** This opens a **select an attribute** window.
 Select the drop-down arrow, select **Department**, and then select **OK**.

-	- In the **For the suffix** field, select the drop-down arrow and select **Text**.

-	- This opens an **Enter text** window.
+3. In the **For the suffix** field, select the drop-down arrow and select **Text**.
+This opens an **Enter text** window.
 Enter **Group** and then select **OK**.

+4. Select the **Add** button below the **For the suffix** field.

+5. In the **followed by...** field that appears, select the drop-down arrow and select **Attribute.** This opens a **select an attribute** window.
+Select the drop-down arrow, select **City**, and then select **OK**.

-	- Review the **Preview of policy** example and then select **Save.**
+6. Review the **Preview of policy** example and then select the **Save** button at the bottom of the window.

 ### Task 5 – Manage Resources

 A room mailbox is a resource mailbox that's assigned to a physical location, such as a conference room, an auditorium, or a training room.
 With room mailboxes, users can easily reserve these rooms by including room mailboxes in their meeting requests.
-Adatum’s CTO wants to test out this option using the company’s most popular conference room, and he has asked you to configure this resource.
+Adatum’s CTO wants to test out this option using the company’s most popular conference room, and he has asked Holly to configure this resource.

 1. In the **Exchange admin center**, you should still be displaying **recipients** from the left-hand navigation pane.
-In this list of recipient tabs across the top of the screen, select **resources.**
+In this list of tabs across the top of the screen, select **resources.**

 2. In the menu bar that appears over the list of resources, select the **plus (+)** sign and then in the drop-down menu, select **Room mailbox.**  <br/>

 	‎**Note:** This selection is designed for administrators to set up a meeting location to be used for booking purposes.
-When scheduling meetings, you will be able to select the room from the GAL.
+When scheduling meetings, you will be able to select the room from the Global Address List (GAL).

 3. In the **new room mailbox** window that appears, enter the following information: